ircv3/ircv3-specifications/extensions/whox.md

 ## `RPL_WHOSPCRPL` (354) numeric reply

     :<server> 354 <client> [token] [channel] [user] [ip] [host] [server] [nick] [flags] [idle] [account] [:realname]

+Servers MUST send the fields in the order specified above.
+Servers MUST include in their reply all of the standard fields requested by the client, and MUST NOT add any additional field not requested by the client.
+Servers MUST ignore any non-standard field they don't support.

 Exactly the fields requested by the client MUST be returned by the server.
 When the server omits a field the client has requested, the following placeholders